ovn-org/ovn/Documentation/internals/security.rst

       it has been tested.

       This section should state the risks of the procedure.
-For example, if it can crash Open vSwitch or disrupt packet forwarding, say so.
+For example, if it can crash OVN or disrupt packet forwarding, say so.

-      It is more useful to explain how to check an installed and running Open vSwitch than one built locally from source, but if it is easy to use the procedure from a sandbox environment, it can be helpful to explain how to do so.
+      It is more useful to explain how to check an installed and running OVN than one built locally from source, but if it is easy to use the procedure from a sandbox environment, it can be helpful to explain how to do so.